hargup/intern_diary_2016/notes_from_mailing_list.md

 related to encrypted content.
 He criticizes not supporting params.
     * A lot of talk there after is about comparison with `<object>` in a purely techinical sense.
-    * Chris Pearce questions the possiblity of implementing content protection in a FOSS browser.
+    * Chris Pearce questions the possibility of implementing content protection in a FOSS browser.
     * Eric Carlson said EME proposal is workable.
     * Tab Atkins [2] points out that the sole purpose of EME is DRM, he said